jbytecode/rcaller/CONTRIBUTING.md

 # Welcome!

-Our contributers are mainly RCaller users in academia or software sector.
-They used to integrate RCaller in their projects and they contributed to the project for supporting themself first and the whole users after.
+Our contributors are mainly RCaller users in academia or software sector.
+They used to integrate RCaller in their projectts and they contributed to the projectt for supporting themself first and the whole users after.
 You can contribute by

 - sending pull requests (code is the king)